biromiro/feup-sgi-proj/tp3/README.md

 ### Strong Points

 - Game is very well integrated visually on the scene, and very appealing
+- The environments expand on the seasons and give them unique primitives, structures and vibe
+- Environments are encapsulated on the main xml by a new parameter
 - Another custom traversal of the component tree for performance optimization, this time in order to carry out the *spritesheets* technique
 - Cubic easing on the pieces' movement animations
 - Press-down animation on the undo/lock buttons